DNWD843/DNWD843/README.md

 I am frontend developer.
 I love programming, traveling and workout.

-As a frontender, I enjoy creating beautiful and functional websites.
+As a frontender, I enjoy creating beautiful and functional websites and webapplications.
 In the future I want to become full-stack developer.

 <!--In this <a href="https://dnwd843.github.io/portfolio/" target="_blank" rel="noopener noreferrer">portfolio</a> you can see my works. -->